paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-033-mutual-educational-and-cultural-exchange-program.md

 Pub.
 L. 103–236, title II, § 230, Apr.
 30, 1994, 108 Stat.
 424, which provided that United States Information Agency could not obligate or expend funds for a United States Government funded pavilion or major exhibit at any international exposition or world’s fair in excess of amounts expressly authorized and appropriated for such purpose, was repealed by Pub.
 L. 106–113, div.
 B, § 1000(a)(7) [div.
 A, title II, § 204(e)], Nov.
 29, 1999, 113 Stat.
 1536, 1501A–421.
 See [section 2452b of this title](./chapter-033-mutual-educational-and-cultural-exchange-program.md#section-2452b).

 #### International Exchange, Scholarship, and Training Programs
 Pub.
 L. 116–260, div.
-FF, title III, subtitle D (§§ 331–337), Dec.
+FF, title III, subtitle D (§§ 331–335, 337), Dec.
 27, 2020, 134 Stat.
-3114–3118, known as the Gandhi-King Scholarly Exchange Initiative Act, authorized establishment of professional exchange program, professional development training initiative, and development foundation between the United States and India.
+3114–3118, as amended by Pub.
+L. 117–263, div.
+I, title XCVII, § 9716(b), Dec.
+23, 2022, 136 Stat.
+3921, known as the Gandhi-King Scholarly Exchange Initiative Act, authorized establishment of professional exchange program, professional development training initiative, and development foundation between the United States and India.

 Pub.
 L. 110–83, Sept.
 20, 2007, 121 Stat.
 781, authorized establishment of a United States-Poland parliamentary youth exchange program.